ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 # Spatial

-Spatial data are maintained separately from geography, and may be used to failitate search or suggest spatial affiliation.
+Spatial data are maintained separately from geography, and may be used to facilitate search or suggest spatial affiliation.